PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 <Bob's sig> <rev>
 ```

-The locking script in Bob's branch is:
+The script in Bob's branch is:

 ```
 OP_HASH160 OP_DUP